Stock Analysis on Net

 2 Click competitor name to see calculations.

 The net profit margin exhibited significant fluctuations over the five-year period.
-Initially negative, the metric trended towards improvement, culminating in a positive value in the most recent year.
+Initially negative, it demonstrated a path towards profitability, culminating in a positive margin by the final year of the observed period.

 Net Profit Margin Trend